Welcome to

 3. Light: You will need a bright light to see the bees’ activities clearly,

-7. Backup hive: Most sources note that an observation hive should have a normal hive as backup,
+3. Backup hive: Most sources note that an observation hive should have a standard hive as backup,

-15. Beekeeping: Keeping bees is a skill; you don’t have to do a lot, but you have to know a lot, if you are not already a beekeeper, practice beekeeping with a standard hive for a year or two before trying to operate an observation hive,
+8. Beekeeping: Keeping bees is a skill; you don’t have to do a lot, but you have to know a lot, if you are not already a beekeeper, practice beekeeping with a standard hive for a year before trying to operate an observation hive.

 Helpful books, information sheets, and images about observation hives